AdityaCoppisetti/robotic-arm/journal.md

 i added holes in the planet gears so i can put a gearing in them because i want everything to be really smooth

+on the outer ring , there is this little rectangle bit , thats where the limit switch will go , why? so see my plan is that when the robotic arm turns on , its going to need to know where the origin is , so its going to perform a calibration routine where the ring will rotate until it hits the limit switch and thus itll define the origin point